What is ASO in App Marketing | App Store Optimization guide

 Finally, it’s important to be aware of just how important ASO is if you’re planning on moving into other markets.
 Just because your ASO strategy works in one market doesn’t mean it will in others.
 When you go global, you’ll have to not only localize to take into account language and cultural differences, but come up with an ASO strategy for specific regional or country markets.

-Keyword Strategy With millions of apps available from the top app stores, choosing keywords that move the needle for your business is no easy feat.
+With millions of apps available from the top app stores, choosing keywords that move the needle for your business is no easy feat.
 Your keyword strategy should neither exist in a vacuum or be static — it must be fluid and continuous, taking into account competitor and cultural changes plus the impact on your app’s ranking, downloads and revenue.

 Competitor Research: Finding the best keywords means closely tracking and monitoring competitors.
 By analyzing how a competitor ranks for a specific keyword, or determining which other apps rank for your app’s keyword, the vendor can strategically select keywords to help your app rank higher.